jacky9813/pso2Tools/README.md

 - ChatLog module - Display in-game chat log from PSO2 log file
 - Links module - A storage of links that often used while playing PSO2
 - Settings module - To change some user settings for PSO2 Utility
+- devToolOpen module - Chrome DevTools Opener (will show up on version x.y.z-dev only)

 ## How to backup the data
 The /Path/to/App/pso2db.db and /Path/to/App/settings.json (if exists) is what you looking for